Supercharge your studies with the Diploma in Innovation, a future-facing course that can be taken alongside your UTS undergraduate degree.

 The recommended course structure is to start with the Creative Intelligence subjects, and then thread in the Innovation & Entrepreneurship subjects as shown below.

-The subjects have few pre-requisites and can be taken out of sequence, to suit your study plan or personal circumstances, as visualised in the next section.
+The subjects have few pre-requisites and can be taken out of sequence, to suit your study plan or personal circumstances.

 Electives and Submajors

 The Diploma in Innovation can be a pathway into the Bachelor of Creative Intelligence and Innovation (BCII).
 Eligibility criteria include: